MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 Instead of making a single module, we are going to create a subpackage to handle i/o and place a module for each group within it.

-Create a new directory called io within the package and create two new files `pdb.py` and `xyz.py`:
+Create a new directory called io within the package (using the command 'mkdir directory_name') and create two new files `pdb.py` and `xyz.py` (using the command 'touch file_name'):

 `pdb.py`